mobify/workshop--adaptivejs-site-1x/README.md

     {/contentBlock}
     ```

-11. Save and close the `category.dust` template file.
+11. Save the `category.dust` template file and close it.

 12. Work through the third section, [Preview the Adaptive.js Site](https://cloud.mobify.com/docs/adaptivejs/getting-started/new-project/#/start-adaptivejs-server), of the Getting Started (New Project) guide now with the URL `http://www.merlinspotions/potions` for the category product listing page.